-Whether it is combating climate change, promoting business and employment, supporting sustainable agriculture, strengthening human rights or helping displaced people, GIZ addresses a broad range of issues in Europe and across the globe both with and for the European Union (EU).
-GIZ also acts as an important partner for dialogue and professional expertise for the EU institutions.
+Whether it is combating climate change, promoting business and employment, supporting sustainable agriculture, strengthening human rights or helping displaced people, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH addresses a broad range of issues in Europe and across the globe both with and for the European Union (EU).

-The 2017 European Consensus on Development forms the framework for European development cooperation.
-Its main objectives are to reduce and eliminate poverty and promote the sustainable development of its partner countries.
+The EU’s engagement extends to more than 150 countries, from Armenia to Zambia.
+The 2017 European Consensus on Development forms the development framework for the EU’s external action.
+Its main objectives are to eliminate poverty and concomitantly to promote the sustainable development of partner countries.
 The measures outlined in the consensus also serve to implement the 2030 Agenda and the Paris Agreement.
-In accordance with the EU Global Strategy on foreign affairs and security, development policy is also to be increasingly linked to the objectives of EU foreign and security policy – specifically security, migration, humanitarian aid, trade and climate.
-GIZ is a respected partner and can offer invaluable support when it comes to addressing these challenges.
+In accordance with the EU Global Strategy on foreign affairs and security, development policy is to be increasingly linked to the objectives of this strategy – specifically security, migration, humanitarian aid, trade and climate.
+GIZ is a respected partner and can offer valuable support when it comes to addressing these challenges.

-Job opportunities, higher incomes, and promoting small and medium-sized companies and better working conditions are also top priorities elsewhere in the world.
-In sub-Saharan Africa, for example, GIZ is working with partners to create more jobs and training opportunities that particularly benefit young people as part of the Employment for Sustainable Development (E4D) initiative.
+Job opportunities, higher incomes, and promoting small and medium-sized enterprises and better working conditions are also top priorities elsewhere in the world.
+In sub-Saharan Africa, for example, GIZ is working with partners to create more jobs and training opportunities that particularly benefit young people as part of the Employment and Skills for Development in Africa (E4D) initiative.

-Projects initiated within the framework of the EU Trust Fund for Africa ensure stabilisation, protect displaced people and open up better prospects for the future.
-In Uganda, GIZ is strengthening human rights on behalf of the German Government and the EU.
-GIZ International Services is also handling the logistics and security strategy for European election observation missions on behalf of the EU.
+EU-funded projects in Africa ensure stabilisation, protect displaced people and open up better prospects for the future.
+In Central Africa, for instance, GIZ is improving living conditions and promoting the peaceful coexistence of the local population and displaced people.
+GIZ is also handling the logistics and security strategy for European election observation missions on behalf of the EU.

-Commitment to the climate and energy is also high on the agenda, for example in Nigeria, where GIZ is implementing a project focusing on renewable energies and energy efficiency with EU involvement.
-Investment and state-of-the-art energy solutions are also being promoted throughout Africa.
+Combating climate change and expanding the use of renewable energy are also a priority.
+Investment and sustainable energy solutions are being promoted throughout Africa.
 In the Pacific region, GIZ is working with the German Government and the EU to help the Pacific Islands combat climate change and is assisting Latin American countries in achieving their agreed climate goals.